andersonfagundes/andersonfagundes/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Anderson%20Fagundes-3333cc?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/anderson-fagundes/)](https://www.linkedin.com/in/anderson-fagundes/)

-I'm a **Full-stack Software Engineer** who uses lines of code to create incredible solutions.
+I'm a **Data Engineer** turning complex data into smart, scalable solutions.

 "All work is a self-portrait of the person who performed it.
 Autograph your work with excellence"